Baghdadi dead: Kerala ISIS recruits would look to return and strike says IB

 Intelligence Bureau officials say that the bigger problem is with those who are returning.
 The agencies are keeping a close watch on those persons returning from the UAE, Turkey and Syria.
 Most of these persons had left Kerala for Afghanistan and then landed in Syria or Turkey.

-The intention of leaving the country was not continue fighting in Afghanistan or Syria.
+The intention of leaving the country was not to continue fighting in Afghanistan or Syria.
 It was largely with an intent of undergoing training and then returning to India, with an intention of carrying out attacks, brainwashing locals and also setting up modules, the officer also notes.

 Officials also add that the ISIS modus operandi is in the procedure of completing a full cycle.
 It was at first thought that they were recruiting from Kerala so that they could be used in the fight at Afghanistan.
 However, the coordination with other agencies has suggested that many who had joined the ISIS in Afghanistan had gradually moved out of there for Syria or Turkey.
 Now these persons are gradually making their return to Kerala and this is worrisome, the official also explained.